- Completed project

-We are developing simulation models for the Tasman and Golden Bays marine ecosystem to test what is likely to happen in different scenarios.
+We developed simulation models for the Tasman and Golden Bays marine ecosystem to test what is likely to happen in different scenarios.

 We have put together and validated an ecosystem model using the Atlantis framework.
 The Atlantis model is a computer representation of the Tasman and Golden Bays area that can be used to mimic, and help understand, dynamics and flow-on effects from changes in the environment or its management.
 It encompasses everything from sunlight and nutrients through to predators and fisheries.
 It allows researchers and decision-makers to test different scenarios to understand effects on the whole ecosystem.